 Examples of community building include environmental stewardship, improving neighborhoods, volunteerism, youth leadership, and events and projects that build community pride and spirit.
 Nominations open each year in August.

 2022 Community Builder Award Winners

-The Burnsville City Council recognized eight community members/organizations with their 2022 Community Builder Awards, presented this past October to:
+The Burnsville City Council recognized 8 community members/organizations with their 2022 Community Builder Awards, presented this past October to: